pinnaculum/levior/README.md

 [Gemini](https://geminiprotocol.net) proxy.
-It converts web pages (as well as Atom/RSS feeds) on-the-fly to the [gemtext](https://geminiprotocol.net/docs/gemtext.gmi) format, allowing you to browse regular web pages with any Gemini browser without having to suffer the heavyness associated with certain technologies of the modern web.
+It converts web pages (as well as Atom/RSS feeds) on-the-fly to the [gemtext](https://geminiprotocol.net/docs/gemtext.gmi) format, allowing you to browse the web with any Gemini browser.

+- Builds an (RDF) graph from the visited pages using linked data.

-*levior* supports Javascript rendering and can therefore be used to browse dynamic websites.
+- Supports Javascript rendering and can therefore be used to browse dynamic websites.

-*levior* also supports serving other types of content, like ZIM files (the archive format used by Wikipedia), making it possible to browse complete wikis through Gemini ([see the config file](https://gitlab.com/cipres/levior/-/raw/master/examples/levior.zim.yaml)).
+- Supports serving other types of content, like ZIM files (the archive format used by Wikipedia), making it possible to browse complete wikis through Gemini ([see the config file](https://gitlab.com/cipres/levior/-/raw/master/examples/levior.zim.yaml)).